 We’ll look in how that all works in a bit more detail later on, but first let’s look at the kinds of information that you can get from RSS.

 An RSS feed basically contains a list of pieces of information.
 Each piece of information in the list contains a title, a web link and (optionally) a longer description.
-There are many other attirbutes that each item can have, but those are the important three.
+There are many other attributes that each item can have, but those are the important three.

 The increased interest in RSS was largely driven by the weblog (or ‘blog’) explosion over the last few years.
 Many blogs take the form of an online diary and these fit in very well with the RSS format.
 Each blog entry has a title, a web link (the address of the entry on the original web site) and a longer description (the contents of the entry).
 So if you have a dozen or so blogs that you like to read regularly and they all produce RSS feeds then you can plug their addresses into your RSS reader and read all of them easily each day without having to visit a dozen individual web sites.
 Also, most popular blogging tools have RSS support as one of their standard features, so if you are blogging using Movable Type, Blogger, Word Press or pretty much any other major blogging tool then you’re producing an RSS feed automatically already and making it easier for people to read your entries.